bgonzalezbustamante/academic-kickstart/Netlify/content/project/baseline-local-egovernment-index.md

 [Diego Barría](../../authors/dbarria) (DB), [Carla Cisternas](../../authors/ccisternas) (CC), [Luis Garrido-Vergara](../../authors/lgarridovergara) (LG)

 **Funding** <br />
 This research was partially funded by the Universidad de Santiago de Chile under the project USA1498.37.
-The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+The funder had no role in study design, data collection and analysis, decision to publish, or manuscript preparation.

 **Competing Interests** <br />
 The authors declared no potential conflict of interest with respect to this research.